26F-Studio/Techmino/legals.md

 Lua is free software distributed under the terms of the MIT license.
 Copyright © 1994-2021 by Lua.org, PUC-Rio.

+The Tetra-X SFX was created by Dr Ocelot, under a Creative Commons CC BY 3.0 License.

 SIMPLE LOVE LIGHTS is under a MIT License.
 Created by Dylan Hunn.

 json.lua is copyrighted by rxi. © 2021 rxi.